GROMACS

 This defines a variable (only used by the HTCondor submission script) of what the name of the file to use is, instead of writing it multiple times on the arguments line.
 It also gets reused to name each log file with the associated filename.

-Our executable we want to run the wrapper script for setting up the OpenMPI environment.
-The gmx.sh that would be gmx command becomes the first argument, followed by its usual mdrun argument and associated flags.
+Our executable we want to run the wrapper script for setting up the GROMACS container.
+The gmx-gpu.sh that would be gmx command becomes the executable, followed by its usual mdrun argument and associated flags.
 The previously defined filename variable is used here multiple times to allow for this submission file to be quickly reused in the future.
-Line 6 is the line where you will adjust your arguments to the mdrun command to specify any needed parameters.
+Line 12 is the line where you will adjust your arguments to the mdrun command to specify any needed parameters.

 Logs are written to the logs/ directory to reduce clutter in our directory, and the files are aptly named after the job, with the output, error, and HTCondor log being saved as separate files.
-Most of the output of the mdrun process will be in the logs/mdrun.$(filename).0.e or logs/mdrun.$(filename).0.o file.
+Most of the output of the mdrun process will be in the logs/mdrun.$(filename).e file.

 Takes a guess at how much memory you will need.
-This will be the amount used per machine, and is not not scaled by the cpu count.
+You can get a better estimate after completing a job and looking at the logs/mdrun.$(filename).log file for your next submission.
 Please be considerate of others and only request what you need.

 Finally we enqueue one instance of the job we just defined above.